 What you will study

-The module offers a developmental route appropriate for the first module of an MBA, which builds on and consolidates knowledge through a series of activities and text.
-You'll learn new concepts, and to question, reflect and apply these throughout the module, so that you learn to be challenging, discerning and critical practitioners in the changing workplace.
+The module offers a developmental route appropriate for the first module of an MBA, which builds on and consolidates knowledge through a series of activities and texts.
+You'll learn new concepts and to question, reflect and apply these throughout the module so that you learn to be challenging, discerning and critical practitioners in the changing workplace.
 The starting point is learning about core concepts of management in relation to historical (past) and contemporary (present) practices.
-Some concepts are illustrated through international examples, while also harnessing and applying your own experiences and practices.
+Some concepts are illustrated through international examples while also harnessing and applying your own experiences and practices.
 However, most importantly, the module prompts and encourages you to imagine alternative possibilities for what managing (as a verb) might look like.
 This is particularly salient in the context of current predictions suggesting that our working lives could change dramatically in the near to mid future.

 Three themes provide a coherent and strong conceptual narrative to the module.
 These overarching themes provide a way of relating different and disparate knowledge to a conceptually organised framework.
-The first theme is Representations and Realities which deals primarily with ambivalence, ambiguity and the conflicted tensions/struggles that might result from the everyday practice of managing.
+The first theme is Representations and Realities, which deals primarily with ambivalence, ambiguity and the conflicted tensions/struggles that might result from the everyday practice of managing.
 Representations could be theories, discourse, or the taken-for-granted common sense understandings of a topic, that sharply contrast with what happens in practice/our lived experience of everyday work.
 The second theme, Traditional and Contemporary, provides an opportunity to show how the world of work, and academic ideas, are constantly reshaping.
 This theme complements representations and realities, allowing you to imagine new realities and alternatives for the future, but also challenge those that have been dominant for some time.
-The third theme, Unitarism and Pluralism, challenges the idea that there is one best way and the assumption that when we speak of ‘an organisation’ we are talking about one harmonious and homogenous entity.
+The third theme, Unitarism and Pluralism, challenges the idea that there is one best way and the assumption that when we speak of ‘an organisation’, we are talking about one harmonious and homogenous entity.